alexavier1989/reactiveSignalsForm/README.md

 3. **Total Value Calculation**: The application calculates and displays the total value of all added items in real-time, using signals to react to changes in the form.

 4. **Custom Components**: The application uses custom components such as `CustomInputComponent` and `FormChildComponent` to handle data input and form structure.

-This application is a practical example of how to use reactive forms in Angular to build dynamic and reactive applications.
-The example was based on a tutorial from the Gentleman Programming youtube channel.

 ## Development server